plaited/plaited/playbook/coding/learn-about-behavioral-programming.md

   append to event log.
 - This idiomatic approach to programming aligns perfectly with microinteractions

-### Intuitions
+## Intuitions

-1. UI is a function of data[^2]
+> 1. UI is a function of data
-2. Data is derived from an event log[^2]
+> 2. Data is derived from an event log
-3. Deciding when and what to append to the event log is the most complex part of development[^2]
+> 3. Deciding when and what to append to the event log is the most complex part
+   > of development
-4. Finding more natural ways for deciding when and what to append to the event log is the direction we should be moving towards[^2]
+> 4. Finding more natural ways for deciding when and what to append to the event
+   > log is the direction we should be moving towards

+[^2]

 With Behavioral Programming we control the event log using behavioral threads.
 The key idea of behavioral programming is that we can create new threads that